dimorinny/ethereum-metacoin-client/README.md

 truffle deploy --network ropsten
 ```

-That's all, your contract has deployed to ropsten test network.
+That's all, your contract has deployed to Ropsten test network.
 Now you sould build frontend part using:

 ```
 yarn run build